jonseymour/node-cmd/README.md

         aCmd.shared = new function() { ... }; // WRONG - alters the published API
         aCmd.myFunc = new function() { ... }; // WRONG - alters the reserved name space

-The configuration object passed to createDispatcher should not have members that are prefixed with _ unless the intent is to override default behaviours of the generated dispatcher.
+The configuration object passed to use should not have members that are prefixed with _ unless the intent is to override default behaviours of the generated dispatcher.

 Tests